Commercial battery storage · Vietnam

 USD · 25 years

-The evening peak just got 66% wider.
-The arbitrage window that BESS earns against is now five continuous hours.
+When it comes into effect, the evening peak gets 66% wider.
+The arbitrage window that BESS earns against becomes five continuous hours.

+Here is the impact when 963 takes effect.
 For hotels, malls, and commercial buildings, the new window aligns directly with the heaviest evening load — check-in, AC ramp, F&B service, function rooms, late dining.
 The 3.1× peak/off-peak spread on commercial tariff is unchanged; the hours over which BESS can earn that spread are 66% wider.
-For factories on manufacturing tariff, solar PPA economics are near-untouched (95% of solar self-consumes against the unchanged standard rate).
-For data centres on 24/7 baseload, every cycle now dispatches against a continuous five-hour evening peak.
+For factories on manufacturing tariff, pure-solar economics take a revenue cut of up to 20% as the morning peak is abolished — pairing solar with a small battery offsets much of that and keeps solar attractive.
+For data centres on 24/7 baseload, every cycle dispatches against a continuous five-hour evening peak.

 Solutions